 American environmental laws can be daunting for a foreign investor.
 For example, both federal and state laws can impose strict liability, which is liability regardless of fault or intent, on the owner or tenant of a contaminated property, which is sometimes called a “brownfield property.”
 Such liability could lead to the imposition of penalties, the obligation to perform cleanup work, the duty to reimburse another party for its damages, or the restriction of use of the property itself, even if the contamination occurred prior to the acquisition or lease of the property or if the contamination was not caused by the owner or tenant.
-However, there are various methods that an entity can use to limit or avoid such liability, as well as unexpected costs, time and expenses.
+There are certain compliances that need to be met if you’re a property owner of a normal building, let alone a contaminated property.
+Property managers need to make sure the building is compliant with regulations for that industry.
+They use software to keep track of the reporting and archiving of tasks, find out more about property compliance platform here if you’re interested.
+The owner/property manager needs to ensure contaminations are dealt with and compliant or will be penalized.
+However, there are various methods that an entity can use to limit or avoid such liability, as well as unexpected costs, time, expenses and possibly reverse phone lookup checks.
 A purchaser or incoming tenant of property that could be contaminated can protect itself by performing due diligence and availing itself of one or more of these methods.

 One method frequently used to manage environmental liability is participation in a “Brownfield Program.”
 Brownfield programs provide liability protection and other benefits to a purchaser or new tenant of real property and have been adopted by several states.
 Generally, brownfield programs require that a party apply for acceptance either prior to or within a short time after acquiring a property interest.
 Both the property and the applicant must qualify under the particular criteria for that program.
 In the state of Georgia, for example: (1) the property must have a preexisting release of a hazardous substance but it cannot already be subject to cleanup requirements under other environmental laws; and (2) the applicant must not be a person who contributed to the contamination or have a close relationship with a person who contributed to the contamination, and the applicant must not be in violation of any environmental order or law.
 The applicant must agree to adequately assess the environmental conditions of the property, if not already done, and to address any releases that exceed regulatory clean up levels; the proposed assessment and remediation work are submitted in the application as part of a proposed corrective action plan.
 Finally, the applicant must certify to the agency that it has achieved its corrective action plan tasks after all the work is completed.